hphelion/documentation/cli.unix.2.reference.md

 ###Description
 List the flavors in your compute account.
-You may filter the output by specifying the names or IDs of the flavors you wish to see.
-Optionally, you can specify an availability zone.
+Specify the names or IDs of the flavors you wish to see to filter output, or specify an availability zone.

 ###Examples
 List the flavors: